ropensci-archive/rodash/README.md

 #### Github

-As you normally would commit and push.
++ rOPenSci core people: As you normally would commit and push.
++ Others: fork rodash and submit a pull request

 #### Heroku

+This is only for those with push access to the app on Heroku, i.e., the rOpenSci core team.
+Everyone else, we will merge your pull request and push the changes to Heroku.

-If you just pushed to Github, files are already committed for Heroku, so we just need to bundle up the app, and push to Heroku.
+Now, we just need to bundle up the app, and push to Heroku.
 If you didn't push to github, remember to add and commit files first, then do the below.

 ```
 bundle install
 git push heroku master
 ```

-### Look at new site at [http://rodash.herokuapp.com/apis](http://rodash.herokuapp.com/apis).
+### Look at new site at [http://rodash.herokuapp.com/roapi](http://rodash.herokuapp.com/roapi)